 - 1. Identify the partners and provide a brief history of the collaborative relationship between those partners, including when and under what circumstances the collaborative relationship began and when each partner entered into the relationship. - 2.
 Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
-Demonstrate how the proposed partnership can address the needs of the traditionally underserved population(s) identified in the Purpose of the Proposal section. - 4.
-State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being equitably compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 5.
-Describe the resources each partner would contribute to the project, either through time, inkind contributions, or grant funds (e.g., office space, project staff, and training). - 6.
-Demonstrate the commitment of each project partner to work together to achieve stated project goals. - 7.
-Identify the key personnel who will be responsible for developing and implementing project activities and describe how they will work together and with project partners
+State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being equitably compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 4.
+Describe the resources each partner would contribute to the project, either through time, inkind contributions, or grant funds (e.g., office space, project staff, and training). - 5.
+Demonstrate the commitment of each project partner to work together to achieve stated project goals.

+6. Identify the key personnel who will be responsible for developing and implementing project activities and describe how they will work together and with project partners